 The Chilkoot Trail Artist Residency is a creative journey through Klondike Gold Rush National Historic Park, Alaska, and Chilkoot Trail National Historic Site, British Columbia.
 Each artist hikes the trail over a two week period, allowing time to work and savour the experience.
 The artists offer workshops at campgrounds and interact with hikers in creative ways.
 Watch for post-hike Artist Talks in Skagway and Whitehorse as well!

-Parks Canada partners with the Yukon Arts Centre, U.S. National Park Service, Alaska Geographic, and the Skagway Arts Council to facilitate this unique program.
+Parks Canada partners with the Yukon Arts Centre, U.S. National Park Service, and the Skagway Arts Council to facilitate this unique program.